All Episodes

 It doesn't have to be what everybody else is talking about.

-Doesn't have to be predicated on whether I'm interested in it or not.
+It doesn't have to be predicated on whether I'm interested in it or not, which is one of the rules that we have Monday through Thursday.

-Telephone numbers 800-282-288-2 and the email address, Lrushbow at EIBNet.com.
+Telephone numbers 800-282-2882 and the email address Elrushbo at EIBnet.com.

-It's another busy broadcast day where if I wanted to, I'm in over half of the audio sound bites today.
+It's another busy broadcast day where if I wanted to, I'm in over half of the audio soundbites today.

-I was discussed on Fox twice yesterday, uh, once on the five with my assertion Obama's a dictator.
+I was discussed on Fox twice yesterday, once on the five with my assertion Obama's a dictator.

-And she convened a debate about it, and they had a bunch of leftists on there, and the leftists think I got no right to call anybody mean since that's what I'm known for being.
+And the leftists think I got no right to call anybody mean since that's what I'm known for being.

 It's funny.